lotech/spincycle-releases/README.md

 # SpinCycle

-A native macOS Swift app that converts video files as well as allowing to create seamless looping videos.
+A native macOS Swift app that transcodes video files to well known live video formats as well as create seamless looping clips for those times you just need a loop and the clip is not created that way.

 ## How looping works